mujiezha/GMMandKMeans/README.md

 The source code file is: KmeansGMM.py

-The discussion of implementation and library function please see the Kmeans_and_GMMreport.pdf.
+The detail discussion of algorithm, implementation and library function please see the Kmeans_and_GMMreport.pdf.